• Skip to primary navigation

 How to Make Homemade Toffee Closeup

 Toffee is one of those candies that seems super complicated and a little daunting, but I promise you that this tutorial on how to make homemade toffee will make it easy.
 It takes under 30 minutes (unlike homemade Chocolate Bourbon Truffles)!
-The key to candy-making, just like this Old Fashioned Chocolate Fudge, is to have all the ingredients ready to go and near the stovetop.
+The key to candy-making, just like this Old Fashioned Chocolate Fudge or these Pecan Pralines, is to have all the ingredients ready to go and near the stovetop.
 And a candy thermometer!

 Toffee uses a little baking soda to make a lighter, less sticky candy.
 Pair this nutty, crunchy toffee with cardamom crescents or pecan snowball cookies, Moravian Christmas Cookies, and fudgy brownie cookies for the perfect Holiday cookie tray.